d-morrison/IntroStatActivities/_book/14-A22-relative_risk.md

 \vspace{0.8in}

-8. Calculate the difference in conditional proportions of death for 3rd and 1st class passengers.
+8. Calculate the difference in conditional proportion of death for 3rd and 1st class passengers.
 Use 3rd $-$ 1st as the order of subtraction.

 \vspace{0.8in}